AbdullahSuri/XORIS-Game/README.md

     - Players take turns entering their moves (e.g., A1 for column A, row 1).
 4. **Restart:**
     - Re-run the script to start a new game.

+## 🛠️ Built With
+- Python: The game logic and board are implemented in Python.
+- OS Module: Used to clear the terminal for a clean interface.
+- Random Module: Used to shuffle player order.

+## 📝 Notes
+- The input format is case-insensitive (e.g., A9 or a9 are both valid).
+- Ensure your terminal window is large enough to display the board correctly.
+- Invalid moves or inputs prompt error messages and allow retries.